CISPA-SysSec/twinfuzz/README.md

 ## Intro

-This README provides an overview of the artifact presented in our **TwinFuzz** paper, along with step-by-step instructions for running it locally or remotely.
+This README provides an overview of the artifact presented in our **TwinFuzz** paper, along with step-by-step instructions for running it locally.
 The artifact enables the reproduction of key results from the paper, focusing on the crash experiment using a specific hardware/software configuration.
-To facilitate artifact evaluation, a Dockerfile is included, containing all necessary files to build the prototype on a **Linux-Intel** machine.
+To facilitate artifact evaluation, a Dockerfile is included, containing all necessary files to build the prototype on a **linux-intel** machine.

 ## Description & Requirements